julien-poivret/SSH_basic/README.md

    * "failtoban" and "ufw"/iptables setup is also recomanded.

-* remotely control the server: the server restrict distant sudo command a passord are claim from the server for that we have to set the server to ask for superuser passwor only one time at the begening of the journey/session...
+* remotely control the server:

+  "the server restrict distant sudo command... and so, a password are claim from the server at each super user commad for that we have to set the server to ask for superuser password only ONE time at the begening of the journey/session..."

 * on server side type:
 ```